Barium alginate capsules for 3D immobilisation of living cells: morphology, membrane properties and permeability

 Fingerprint

-Entra nei temi di ricerca di 'Barium alginate capsules for 3D immobilisation of living cells: Morphology, membrane properties and permeability'.
+Entra nei temi di ricerca di 'Barium alginate capsules for 3D immobilisation of living cells: morphology, membrane properties and permeability'.
 Insieme formano una fingerprint unica.

 Cita questo